 There is a story in Europe as to the freedoms this city has.
 On the 2nd October 1997 the Amsterdam Treaty was signed.
 The Treaty declared that the European Union is based on the principles of liberty, democracy, respect for human rights and fundamental freedoms and the rule of law.
 These principles are common practice in all member states.

 The principle of no discrimination and equality of opportunities was established as one of the basic guidelines of EU policies.
 The Council promised to adopt all kinds of measures on discrimination motivated by sexuality, race or ethnicity, religion or conviction, disability, age or sexual orientation.
 It also reinforced the promotion of gender equality.

-All of this is most definitely enough to justify Amsterdam being the most liberal city in the world.
+All of this is most definitely enough to justify Amsterdam being one of the most liberal cities in the world.
 Thanks to its policies and laws, the people live and let live, respect, are happy and peaceful and contribute in creating a very tolerant society.

-See Amsterdam for yourself, the most liberal city in the world, thanks to our “Western Europe Endless Tour”.
+See Amsterdam, one of the most liberal cities in the world, thanks to our trips: